-In the previous section, we have got acquainted with a new kind of plane movements.
+In the previous section, we have gotten acquainted with a new kind of plane movement.
 So far, we have encountered four types of plane movements: translations, rotations, reflections and glide reflections.
 A natural question arises: are there any plane movements that do not belong to any of these four types?
 The answer is given by the following theorem.

 Theorem 4.
-Any plane movement is either a translation, rotation, reflection or a glide reflection.
+Any plane movement is either a translation, a rotation, a reflection, or a glide reflection.